ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

   0.3354  the man in the moon smiling
 ```

-Notice that while our query doesn't mention "ducks" or "ponds", it is still interpreted as having a similar (i.e. semantic) meaning.
+Notice that while our query doesn't mention "ducks" or "ponds", it is still interpreted as having a semantically similar meaning. 🤯

 As noted above, interpreting these scores and their scale is outside of the scope of this post, but the closer the score is to 0.0, the better the match is.
 If you were to search using an exact match, like "a duck swimming on a pond", the resulting score would be `0.0000`.
 (Whatever the exact opposite is, its score would be `2.0000`) You can also use the previously mentioned index options to broaden, narrow, etc. your results.

 #### Caveats

-##### Comparisons with pgvector?
-xxx

 ##### [Persistence](https://duckdb.org/docs/current/core_extensions/vss#persistence)
 Currently, HNSW indexes are only fully supported for use with in-memory databases.
 You _can_ elect to use them in file-backed databases by way of the `hnsw_enable_experimental_persistence` flag but there is no guarantee they will survive a crash or unexpected termination in a reliable state.
 The linked section of the docs is worth reading _and_ re-reading before you decide to use VSS in production.